Linaro/lava/doc/v2/development-intro.rst

 **lava-master** or simply **master**
   A singleton process which starts and monitors test jobs running on one or more dispatchers by communicating with the slave using ZMQ.
+  This process is solely responsible for assigning a device to a test job.
+The scheduler performs checks on submission restrictions, device availability, device tags and schema compliance.

+  .. seealso:: :term:`device tag`

 **dynamic data** - the Action base class provides access to dynamic data stores which other actions can access.
 This provides the way for action classes to